-Dangerously hot during the day from June through September with average monthly highs during that time ranging from 106 to 116.5.
+As you may expect, Death Valley is dangerously hot during the day from June through September with average monthly highs during that time ranging from 106° to 116.5°.
 Cycling is not recommended during the summer and certainly never without good SAG support.
 The heat can be stifling (if not truly dangerous) and supplies are few and far between.

 The hottest temperature ever recorded on earth was in Furnace Creek on July 10, 1913 (134℉/56.7℃) and, while that record has been challenged, the “alternate” record is also held by Death Valley (2013 in a tie with Mitribah, Kuwait in 2016 at 129.2℉/54.0℃).